+Nature of the conduct by the regulated person

+Nature score

-Nature of the conduct by the regulated person Nature score In all cases the conduct will: 1 not have been intentional or arisen as a result of recklessness or gross negligence, not have continued after it was known to be improper, and not have formed part of a pattern of misconduct Conduct demonstrates one or more of the following factors: 5 been intentional or arisen as a result of recklessness or gross negligence. continued after it was known to be improper. formed part of a pattern of misconduct.
-Impact of harm or risk of harm Impact score Causing inconvenience but no/minimal loss and having no other direct material impact, or Having the potential to cause no more than minimal loss or having no more than a minimal impact.
-2 Causing a moderate loss or having a moderate impact, or Having the potential to cause moderate loss or have a moderate impact.
-4 Causing a significant loss or having a significant impact, or Having the potential to cause significant loss or to have a significant impact.
-6 Causing severe loss or having a severe impact, or Having the potential to cause a severe loss or to have a severe impact.
-8
+In all cases the conduct will:

+- not have been intentional or arisen as a result of recklessness or gross negligence, - not have continued after it was known to be improper, and - not have formed part of a pattern of misconduct

+- been intentional or arisen as a result of recklessness or gross negligence. - continued after it was known to be improper. - formed part of a pattern of misconduct.

+Impact of harm or risk of harm Causing inconvenience but no/minimal loss and having no other direct material impact, or Having the potential to cause no more than minimal loss or having no more than a minimal impact.
+Causing a moderate loss or having a moderate impact, or Having the potential to cause moderate loss or have a moderate impact.
+Causing a significant loss or having a significant impact, or Having the potential to cause significant loss or to have 6 a significant impact.

-Causing very severe loss or having a very severe impact, or Having the potential to cause a very severe loss or to have a very severe impact.
-10 very severe impact.
+- Causing severe loss or having a severe impact, or - Having the potential to cause a severe loss or to have a severe impact. - Causing very severe loss or having a very severe impact, or - Having the potential to cause a very severe loss or to have a very severe impact.